 How to choose a dehumidifier

 - Size to the space and the dampness.
 Use the DOE pint rating, not marketing numbers.
 Damp room: ~20-pint.
 Wet basement or large home: 35–50-pint.
 Bigger is usually better — an oversized unit runs less.
+See our dehumidifier size guide for the full square-footage-by-dampness chart.

 - Decide how it drains.
 A bucket is fine for a room you visit daily.
 For a basement or crawl space, get a gravity hose (needs a drain below the unit) or a built-in pump so it empties itself.